Dolly Kikon: Personal life

 Dolly Kikon belongs to a Lotha Naga family.
 Her ancestral village is Tsüngiki in Wokha District.
 Kikon's mother Mhalo Kikon attended the Golaghat Mission Girls High School in Assam, an educational institution set up by the American missionaries.
 Kikon's father Wopansao Kikon studied in Kohima and played football for various Naga teams during his youth.
 Kikon's maternal grandparents Mr. Nzio Hümtsoe and Ms. Oponlumi Hümtsoe were both Baptist pastors.
 Today, the Lotha Baptist mission in Wokha district recognizes them as visionaries who contributed, along with their colleagues, in establishing the Christian faith among the Lotha community in Tsungiki village and Wokha town.
 Kikon's paternal grandfather Mr. Luke Kikon was a medical compounder and her grandmother Ms. Oreno Kikon was a trader who set up one of the first shops managed and owned by a woman in Wokha town.

+Kikon is married to Sanjay Barbora, formerly at the Tata Institute of Social Sciences, and currently teaching in the sociology department of University of California, Santa Cruz.